netdata/netdata/docs/configure/nodes.md

     `/usr/lib/netdata/conf.d`, as they are overwritten by updates to the Netdata Agent._
 -   `edit-config` is a shell script used for [editing configuration files](#use-edit-config-to-edit-netdataconf).
 -   `go.d/`, `python.d/`, `charts.d/`, `node.d`/, and `custom-plugins.d/`, which are directories for each of Netdata's
-    [orchestrators](/collectors/plugins.d/README.md#external-plugins-overview).
-These directories can each contain
-    additional `.conf` files for configuring specific collectors.
+    [orchestrators](/collectors/plugins.d/README.md).
+These directories can each contain additional `.conf` files for configuring specific collectors.

 ## Use `edit-config` to edit `netdata.conf`

-The best way to edit any configuration file is with `edit-config` script.
+The **recommended way to easily and safely edit Netdata's configuration** is with the `edit-config` script.
 This script opens existing Netdata configuration files using your system's `$EDITOR`.
 If the file doesn't yet exist in your config directory, the script copies the stock version from `/usr/lib/netdata/conf.d` and opens it for editing.

-`edit-config` is the recommended way to easily and safely edit Netdata's configuration.

 Run `edit-config` without any options to see details on its usage and a list of all the configuration files you can edit.